 by Alissa Wolf

-In addition to the devastating human toll, Hurricanes Harvey and Irma have affected many pets, livestock and other animals.
+In addition to the devastating human toll, Hurricanes Harvey, Irma and Maria have affected many pets, livestock and other animals.
 Below are some ways that animal lovers can help.

 Donate to Organizations Working Directly with Pets in Need